TheodoreEhrenborg/tiny_stories_sae/docs/src/automatic_feature_examination.md

 My prior is that the LLM activations won't correspond to specific topics.

+My prior is that the MLP neurons wouldn't be interpretable either.

 There are three ways we could interpret the activations:

 Go through some examples in detail to show that ChatGPT is wrong